apzxm/polyuzxm/README.md

 ## About

 This website serves as a platform to showcase Professor Zhang's research, publications, and contributions to the field.
-Here, you can find information on his work, current projects, and contact details.
+Here, you can find information on his work, current projects, and contact details in[here](https://apzxm.github.io/polyuzxm/polyu_default.html).

+## Group Members

+A comprehensive list of Professor Zhang's group members can be found [here](https://apzxm.github.io/polyuzxm/polyu_group_members.html).

 ## Research Interests

 A comprehensive list of Professor Zhang's research can be found [here](https://apzxm.github.io/polyuzxm/polyu_research.html).

+## Teaching Materials

+A comprehensive list of Professor Zhang's research can be found [here](https://apzxm.github.io/polyuzxm/polyu_teaching.html).

 ## Publications

 A comprehensive list of Professor Zhang's publications can be found [here](https://apzxm.github.io/polyuzxm/polyu_publications.html).

+## Professional Service

+A comprehensive list of Professor Zhang's professional service can be found [here](https://apzxm.github.io/polyuzxm/polyu_professional_service.html).

+## Recruitments

+A comprehensive list of Professor Zhang's recruitments can be found [here](https://apzxm.github.io/polyuzxm/polyu_recruitments.html).

+## Awards

+A comprehensive list of Professor Zhang's awards can be found [here](https://apzxm.github.io/polyuzxm/polyu_awards.html).

+## News

+A comprehensive list of Professor Zhang's nes can be found [here](https://apzxm.github.io/polyuzxm/polyu_new.html).

 ## Contact

-Feel free to reach out via email at: [xuming.zhang@polyu.edu.hk](xuming.zhang@polyu.edu.hk).
+Feel free to reach out via email at: [xuming.zhang@polyu.edu.hk](mailto:xuming.zhang@polyu.edu.hk).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License .

 ## Acknowledgments

-Special thanks to everyone who contributed to the development of this website.

 Thank you for visiting!